asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 $_POST = json_decode(file_get_contents("php://input"), true);
 ```

 We need to include this snippet since `axios` encodes the HTTP request with a `Content-Type` of `application/json`.
-Alternatively, you can specify a different `Content-Type` in the client, but I find this to be easier.
+Alternatively, you can specify a different `Content-Type` like `application/x-www-form-urlencoded` or `multipart/form-data` in the request headers sent from the client.

 </section>